cod3monk/drop/README.rst

                             Name of destination as found in configuration file.
       --list-destinations, -l
                             List all destinations defined in configuration file.
+      --preserve-name, -p   Will preserve original filename at remote location, by adding an intermediate directory.
       --extension EXTENSION, -e EXTENSION
                             Overwrites extension on uploaded file.
       --config-file CONFIG_FILE, -c CONFIG_FILE